ArkylTrulock/ArkylTrulock/README.md

-I enjoy analysing data and producing reports using python libraries matplotlib and seaborn.
+I enjoy analysing, visualising and interpreting data using various libraries including (but not limited to) pandas, numpy, matplotlib and seaborn.